stanleesocca/Minimal_website/content/about.md

 date: "2020-08-05T21:48:51-07:00"
 title: About
 ---
-Hi, my name is Stanley, a grad student with African root, hatched in the Lagos, Nigeria and living as an academic normad ever since.
-I'm interested in understanding how our marine system works, especially in aspect of biogeochemistry and ecology.
+Hi, my name is Stanley.
+I'm a PhD student in Laboratoire des Sciences du Climat et de l'Environnement (LSCE).
+My overarching interest lies in the intersection of physics, ecology and biogeochemistry in the marine environment.
+Currently, I will be working on aspect of sediment biogeochemical modelling.

-I decided to create this blog to help practice my communication skills as I navigate this academic terrain.
-So, In essence this space will be a hub for joggling some of my thoughts, experiences and things that I'm currently learning about in marine science space.
-Occassionally, I will use this hub to flesh out some of the concept learnt through my academic itinerary.
+I decided to create this space as a landing page for my work.
+Occassionally, I will share some personal experiences/story as I journey on this academic terrain.

-So what to expect.
-Anything from short note, prose-like article, some programming codes (Yes, that's my side-habit) and generally things i like.
 You can follow me on [twitter](https://twitter.com/nmorstanlee)